Consulado de mercaderes

 A consulado was founded in Mexico City in 1594, controlled by peninsular wholesale merchants who dealt in long-distance trade and often married into local elite families with commercial ties.
 Their assets had to amount to at least 28,000 pesos.
 Although they were not supposed to deal in local retail trade, they often did some indirectly.
 They mainly lived in Mexico City and had positions on the city council or cabildo.
 A number of them were connected to the crown mint in the capital.
 They diversified the assets locally, investing in urban real estate.
-In the 18th century, as New Spain's economy boomed, consulados were established in the port of Veracruz and in Guadalajara Mexico, indicating increased trade and the expansion of the merchant elite.
+In the 18th century, as New Spain's economy boomed, consulados were established in the port of Veracruz and in Guadalajara, indicating increased trade and the expansion of the merchant elite.
 The consulado in late colonial Mexico had approximately 200 members, who divided themselves into two factions, the Basque and Montañés, even though some were from neither of these Iberian regions.
 American-born merchants came to be part of the consulado in the later colonial period, but a small number of peninsular merchants dominated.
 Goods were shipped from the Spanish port of Cádiz to Veracruz, but many of the goods were produced elsewhere in Europe.

 Importance of the Consulado

-In the mid-16th century, all American trade from Spain was funneled through the city of Seville, and later, the nearby port of Cádiz.
-The Casa de Contratación, which translated into English means "Board of Trade", registered ships and passengers, kept charts, collected taxes, and in general controlled the Indies trade.
-In order to survive and maintain an effective business, the Casa de Contratación worked in conjunction with the merchant guild Consulado, which in turn controlled goods shipped to America and was paid vast amounts of silver in return for its cooperation.
+In the mid-16th century, all American trade from Spain was mandated to go through the city of Seville, and later, the nearby port of Cádiz.
+The Casa de Contratación, ("House of Trade"), registered ships and passengers bound for Spain's overseas territories, kept sea charts, collected taxes, and in general controlled the Indies trade.
+In order to survive and maintain an effective business, the Casa de Contratación worked in conjunction with the merchant guild (Consulado), which in turn controlled goods shipped to America and was paid vast amounts of silver in return for its cooperation.